 - They are great company on my long Highway 1 drive home although, unfortunately, do not qualify for me to use the HOV lane

-3 Things to Consider Before Bringing them in
+3 Things to Consider Before Bringing Dogs in the Office:

-- When getting in the elevator that is already occupied, I always ask if the people are ok with dogs, if not we catch the next one (and we are not offended!)
+- When getting in the elevator that is already occupied, I always ask if the people are ok with dogs in the office, if not we catch the next one (and we are not offended!)

-- The dogs know that the office is not their home, they do not bark at people when they come into the office as they are not protecting the office
+- The dogs in the office know is not their home, they do not bark at people when they come into the office as they are not protecting the office

 - Ensure all my co-workers are ok with dogs, if anyone wasn’t then I would stop bringing them in as it is a work environment first and foremost